nachocigliutti/website-hugo/content/research/cct_education/index.md

 ---
 title: CCT -
-summary: Estimation of the effects of AUH on education outcomes in Argentina using
+summary: Estimation of the effects of AUH on education outcomes in Argentina using Synthetic Control methods.
 tags:
   - Econometrics
   - Causal Inference